RainerKuemmerle/g2o/README.md

 Within the folder EXTERNAL we include software not written by us to guarantee easy compilation.

--   csparse: LPGL2.1 (see EXTERNAL/csparse/License.txt)
-    csparse is compiled if it is not provided by the system.

 -   ceres: BSD (see EXTERNAL/ceres/LICENSE)
     Headers to perform Automatic Differentiation